google/trillian/docs/api.md

 | AddSequencedLeaf | [AddSequencedLeafRequest](#trillian.AddSequencedLeafRequest) | [AddSequencedLeafResponse](#trillian.AddSequencedLeafResponse) | AddSequencedLeaf adds a single leaf with an assigned sequence number to a pre-ordered log. |
 | GetInclusionProof | [GetInclusionProofRequest](#trillian.GetInclusionProofRequest) | [GetInclusionProofResponse](#trillian.GetInclusionProofResponse) | GetInclusionProof returns an inclusion proof for a leaf with a given index in a particular tree.

-If the requested tree_size is larger than the server is aware of, the response will include the known log root and an empty proof. |
+If the requested tree_size is larger than the server is aware of, the response will include the latest known log root and an empty proof. |
 | GetInclusionProofByHash | [GetInclusionProofByHashRequest](#trillian.GetInclusionProofByHashRequest) | [GetInclusionProofByHashResponse](#trillian.GetInclusionProofByHashResponse) | GetInclusionProofByHash returns an inclusion proof for any leaves that have the given Merkle hash in a particular tree.

 If any of the leaves that match the given Merkle has have a leaf index that is beyond the requested tree size, the corresponding proof entry will be empty. |
 | GetConsistencyProof | [GetConsistencyProofRequest](#trillian.GetConsistencyProofRequest) | [GetConsistencyProofResponse](#trillian.GetConsistencyProofResponse) | GetConsistencyProof returns a consistency proof between different sizes of a particular tree.

-If the requested tree size is larger than the server is aware of, the response will include the known log root and an empty proof. |
+If the requested tree size is larger than the server is aware of, the response will include the latest known log root and an empty proof. |
 | GetLatestSignedLogRoot | [GetLatestSignedLogRootRequest](#trillian.GetLatestSignedLogRootRequest) | [GetLatestSignedLogRootResponse](#trillian.GetLatestSignedLogRootResponse) | GetLatestSignedLogRoot returns the latest signed log root for a given tree, and optionally also includes a consistency proof from an earlier tree size to the new size of the tree.

 If the earlier tree size is larger than the server is aware of, an InvalidArgument error is returned. |